JamesMHarmon/optima/DEVLOG.md

 Continuation of Run-7 model 550.

-01-##-20: model 1 - Increased train_batch_size from 512 to 1024.
+01-##-20: model 1 -
+    Increased train_batch_size from 512 to 1024.
     Add gating into pipeline.
     Add symmetries into generated board position training data.
     Add moves left head.
     Changed cpuct_init from 2.5 to 1.25.
     Fix issue where positions were sampled during taining on fast_visits.
     Upgrade net size from 64x5 to 96x8.
+    Removed explicit virtual loss for existing implicit implimentation.
+This has an affect of virtual loss being lowered from 2.0 to 1.0